aferriss/sparksl-shader-examples/README.md

 ### Builtins

-This section shows how to use the built in libraries
+This section shows how to use the built in libraries and functions

 #### Sdf